-Recorded at the New Mexico History Museum Auditorium in Santa Fe, New Mexico on June 16, 2013.
+Recorded at the Lensic Theater in Santa Fe, New Mexico on March 18, 2015.

-In this episode he is introduced by Patrick Lannan and then talked.
-The continued Conversation may be found here.
+In this episode he is introduced by David Barsamian and then gave a talk.
+The companion Conversation episode may be found here.

 You may learn more about this event on the Lannan website; you may also listen to the audio recording of this event there.